4.0 Handling Policies

 4.3 Radiation Use by Pregnant Women

-It is the policy of UNR to assure that the unborn children of UNR’s employees be protected to the greatest extent possible.
+It is the policy of the University of Nevada, Reno to assure that the unborn children of the University's employees be protected to the greatest extent possible.
 The dose limit for the embryo/fetus of a declared pregnant woman is 500 mrem.
 This limit is for the entire gestation period.

 This policy applies to all declared pregnant women.
 The State of Nevada defines a declared pregnant woman as a woman who has voluntarily informed her employer, in writing, of her pregnancy and the estimated date of conception.